 Once you have run your search on the databases identified in your protocol, you need to screen the results.
 Screening is a two-part process in which you determine whether each individual article meets your inclusion criteria, and therefore should be included in your review.

-To reduce bias, you must have a minimum of two reviewers to screen (yourself and someone else from your team).
+To reduce bias, it's best practice (and a requirement of some guidelines) to have a minimum of two reviewers to screen (yourself and someone else from your team).

 How do I screen?

 After you've finished creating your search strategy, save it as the final version in each database that you identified in your protocol.
 Once you have them all ready to go, run each one and export all of your results to EndNote, using a separate group to store the results from each database.
 Keep your EndNote library safe and backed up, as you will need to refer back to it for full text and your PRISMA flowchart (reporting).